blookot/agent-builder-demo/README.md

 Now, go to the [Agents app](http://localhost:5601/app/agent_builder) (in the menu under Elasticsearch in the classic view).
 The agents rely on Tools to run.
 So we will setup a couple of tools and then configure our agent.

+_Tip_: I heard there was a secret Kibana API call to modify advanced settings.
+Anyone having it, please open an issue!

 ## Setup the tools